 In the NL East, it is shaping up to be a two-horse race between the Washington Nationals and the New York Mets.
 Both teams were injury-riddled last year, especially the Mets, who had seemingly their entire pitching staff and lineup on the disabled list for the majority of the year.
 In an attempt to change that, the Mets hired Mikey Callaway to manage the team, and fired incompetent trainer Ray Ramirez, who could possibly be the worst trainer in MLB history.

 Seemingly everything Ramirez did, turned every MLB player into an injury-prone player as soon as the trainer touched them.
-Hopefully with all the changes, the Mets can stay healthy this
+Hopefully with all the changes, the Mets can stay healthy this upcoming season.

 The Nationals are getting help from the disabled list in the form of Adam Eaton and Stephen Strasburg, both key contributors looking for a long campaign this year.
 With Bryce Harper and Daniel Murphy in contract years, this might be the last shot for the Nationals to finally get past the first round.